 ‘People don’t fail because they aim too high and miss, but because they aim too low and hit.’

-‘Are you suggesting that we have high expectations instead?’
+Q. ‘Do you suggest we have high expectations instead?’

-By aiming for these things instead of expecting them, we don’t take life for granted and we make plans to get those things.
+By aiming for these things instead of expecting them, we don’t simply assume they are going to happen.
+Instead, we are prompted to make plans to make those things happen.

-When we aim for those things but fail to attain them, we are more likely to feel disappointed than gutted.
-But just how disabling is that disappointment?
-Do we live our lives wringing our hands in anguish because our intentions are unfulfilled?
-For most of us the answer is no. We shrug and get on with life.
+Just how disabling is that disappointment?
+Do we live our lives in anguish because our intentions are unfulfilled?
+Hardly.
+For most of us the answer is ‘no, we’re not dramatically affected’.
+We shrug and get on with life.